Confused about health insurance? You’ve come to the right spot.

 You can buy health insurance:

 - THROUGH HEALTHCARE.GOV.
 The only way to get a tax credit to lower your costs is to buy your insurance through healthcare.gov.
 Your tax credit will come from the federal tax agency and will be based on your income and family size.
 Only healthcare.gov can connect with the IRS.
-We know from statistics gathered in 2017 that almost 85 percent of Montanans who bought their own health insurance last year qualified for and received a tax credit to lower their monthly bill.
+We know from statistics gathered in 2018 that approximately 85 percent of Montanans who bought their own health insurance last year qualified for and received a tax credit to lower their monthly bill.

 - WITH A TRAINED EXPERT.
 Hundreds of trained Montanans — including insurance agents, hospital and clinic workers, and others, are certified to help Montanans enroll in a health insurance plan.
 This assistance is free and you can still qualify for and receive a tax credit if you buy your insurance this way.
 We keep a list of all the people who can help you under Talk to a Human.